pararaum/tic80playground/README.md

 ### Beach Relaxation ###

-An entry for the Evoke 2025 Alternative Platform competition.
-[Goto Homepage](Evoke.2025)!
+[Beach Relaxation](Evoke.2025), an entry for the Evoke 2025 Alternative Platform competition.

+## Engine ##

+An [Engine for demo creation](Docker/Engine) with parts and effects.
+Mostly this is a framework.